commonhaus/foundation/agreements/sponsorship/sponsorship-agreement.md

 `PO # (if required):    ⎣_______________________________⎦`
 `VAT # (if applicable): ⎣_______________________________⎦`

-### Option 1: Direct via OpenCollective
+### Option 1: Direct via Open Collective

-Make your sponsorship payment directly through [OpenCollective][]:
+Make your sponsorship payment directly through [Open Collective][]:

 - Payment is charged annually
-- Modify or cancel anytime through your OpenCollective account
+- Modify or cancel anytime through your Open Collective account
 - Request an invoice if needed for your records

 ### Option 2: Invoice-based Payment